 Dr Tony Dicker

-What you get for your one-off investment:
+What you get for your one-off investment

-- Two-day weekend practical workshop including catering.
+- Two-day weekend practical program including catering.

 - All materials including surgical instruments and consumables for practical sessions.

 - Full-colour workbook including all presentation slides.